superlloyd/MenuRibbon/README.md

 ### Gotchas
-Just realized Menu and Ribbon have incompatible focus handling / behavior, such that they can't be mixed, as I was originally intending!
+Menu and Ribbon have incompatible focus handling / behavior.
+Hence if one click on the MenuItem that focuses the MenuRibbon bar, not so if one click on a RibbonItem.
-Currently adjusting library controls and goals.
-I might keep developing it, but the RibbonBar would become more like a toolbar.
+Also ItemsButton don't capture focus on click (unless the have a popup) so that they can be used anywhere without stealing focus from main content.

 ### Dependencies